Download Our eGuide: 3 Key Benefits of Outsourcing HR

 Learn more about outsourcing HR to help you save costs, stay compliant, relieve administrative burden, and more.

 Keeping yourself and your employees on track with individual roles and responsibilities is a priority.
 But it becomes much more challenging when everyone ends up focusing too much time on urgent work (in all its many guises) instead of the really important work that brings long-term value to the business.
-Here’s a closer look at what urgent vs. important means, and how using an HR partner ensures everything gets done without sacrificing the bigger strategic picture for your business.
+Here’s a closer look at what urgent vs. important means in the broad sense, how it applies to human resources, and how using an HR partner ensures everything gets done without sacrificing the bigger strategic picture for your business.

 This concept is illustrated in the matrix below:

 Urgent but not important work tends to encompass things like calls, emails, and meetings.
 It’s a lot of the daily interruptions that add up over time and prevent you or your team from being productive.
 No matter what the interruption is, when there’s a sense of urgency around it, it can put people in a reactive, high-stress mode.
 Most people hurry to get through urgent work so they can resume other, more important activities.

 Sometimes work is neither urgent nor important.
 It often takes the form of busy work that can be pushed off to another day or handled when there’s a break in the action.